Should Elderly Parents Sign Over Their House? Pros and Cons

 Another circumstance that can affect the transfer of ownership is the unexpected passing of the adult child after inheriting the house.

 The house would legally belong to the adult child and be considered their asset.
 In such a case, the ownership of the house would be passed down to the adult child’s heirs.
-The probate court would decide the distribution of the adult child’s assets under that their state’s intestacy laws.
+The probate court would decide the distribution of the adult child’s assets under their state’s intestacy laws.

 Does Your Parents' Home Affect Medicaid Eligibility?